Intersections of Quadrics, Moment-angle Manifolds and Connected Sums: 0. Preliminaries.

 It is known that $Z$ is $(c-1)$-connected if, and only if, the intersection of any $c$ facets of $P$ is non-empty.\footnote{ The homology groups of $Z$ follow from the computations given in [LdM1] or [B-B-C-G].
 An argument for the fundamental group is given in [LdM1].} Following [B-M], such a $P$ is called \emph{dual $c$-neighborly} and simply \emph{dual neighborly} if it is $[d/2]$-dual neighborly.
 The B-M conjecture says that if $P$ is even-dimensional and dual-neighborly then $Z^{\C}$ is a connected sum of sphere products.

 The manifold $Z^{\C}$ admits an action of the $m$-torus $T^m=(S^1)^m$ by multiplication of unit complex numbers on each of the coordinates.
 The quotient by this action is the same simple polytope $P$ and $Z^{\C}$ can be reconstructed from $P\times T^m$ by making the obvious identifications on the facets of $P$.
 The orbits of this action over a facet $F$ correspond to the points where some coordinate $z_i$ vanishes and are thus the points where the corresponding factor of the torus acts trivially.
-This implies that these submanifolds $Z^{\C}(F) \subset \, Z^{\C}(P)$ have codimension 2.

 If $P$ has exactly $m$ facets, any orbit of the action of $T^m$ on $Z^{\C}$ is null-homotopic in $Z^{\C}$.
 This is because it can always be deformed to an orbit over a facet of $P$, where one of the factors of $T^m$ acts trivially and so the orbit collapses into an orbit of a $T^{m-1}$-action.
 This new orbit can be deformed to a $T^{m-1}$ orbit over another facet of $P$ where another factor acts trivially.
 Since any factor of $T^m$ acts trivially on some facet we end up with a deformation of the original orbit into a point.